ProjectKitchen/Assistive-Button/README.md

 <img src="images/AB_sequenceDiagram.jpg" width="500">

 ### Graphical User Interface
 For the GUI development, HTML/CSS and Javascript were deployed.
+To make the created graphics available to the index page, they were loaded into the ESP´s SPIFFS.

 <img src="images/gui_finalversion.png" width="500">